 On the whole, we’d say, make a pricing structure which enables people to choose and not confuse.
 If they experience decision fatigue or can’t understand the pricing plan, there is no way you can convince them to buy from you.
 Besides, do keep a track of competitor’s pricing plans though it shouldn’t completely impact your strategy.
 It’s just to keep track of how your industry is moving forward.

 With your first two Ps sorted it’s time to ‘place’ your product right where your target audience is.
 This means being present where people are actively looking for you.
+That is, consciously determining your distribution channels.
 By the way, no marks for guessing where you should be ‘seen’!
 On the internet!
 If you are easily discoverable, then more people will come to know about you.
 You can achieve this feat through SEO.

 We’d say, go full throttle and master search engine optimization.
 With time, you will see more people turning to you for solutions to their problems.
 Once you have their attention, engage and eventually convert them into your customers!
-As a matter of fact, when we talk about engagement, nothing beats interactive content.
+As a matter of fact, when we talk about engagement, nothing beats interactive content for SaaS marketing.
 Perhaps, you should give it a shot too?

 Sample the screenshot of one of the blogs by HubSpot.
 Right below the name of the author, they plug in a free video starter pack.

 In fact, you could also give your prospects a ‘free trial’ option, but make sure you get them to purchase it later.

 Unfortunately, only 26% of SaaS companies use email marketing to activate free trial users!
 If you’re among the rest of them, you know what to do.
 This blog by Unbounce can help you get started.
 The next step to really get them to convert vis-a-vis promoting your product is by sending them a reminder when their trial period is coming to an end.
 You could also offer to extend their free trial period to make them more used to your product.